 Merlyn and Darhk aren't the only villains present this season.
-New and old villans appear - some super villains and some human.
-Arrow's crossover event with it's brother series, The Flash, introduces viewers to heroes Hawkgirl (Cierra Renee; The Secret Life of the American Teenager) and Hawkman (Falk Hentschek; Reckless) and villain and immortal, Vandal Savage (Casper Crump; The Legend of Tarzan).
-This is a clear set up to grab viewers for the DC: Legends of Tomorrow series and works brilliantly.
-It doesn't hurt that the bonus material on the Blu-ray includes featurettes about Hawkgirl and Hawkman and a story line about Vandal Savage.
+New and old villains appear - some supervillains and some human.
+Arrow's crossover event with its brother series, The Flash, introduces viewers to heroes Hawkgirl (Cierra Renee; The Secret Life of the American Teenager) and Hawkman (Falk Hentschek; Reckless) and villain and immortal, Vandal Savage (Casper Crump; The Legend of Tarzan).
+This is a clear setup to grab viewers for the DC: Legends of Tomorrow series and works brilliantly.
+It doesn't hurt that the bonus material on the Blu-ray includes featurettes about Hawkgirl and Hawkman and a storyline about Vandal Savage.

 Other bonus features are unique to the Blu-ray.
 While selecting an episode to watch, one can click on a "scissor" icon to view unaired scenes for that episode.
 No background music and no sound effects make these scenes unique, rather than simply watching deleted, finished scenes.
 In addition, deleted scenes can also be viewed together in the bonus materials at the end of the Blu-ray, in the traditional way shown.
 Gag reels and Comic Con views are included, as well as a Get-To-Know_Damien Darhk feature.
 Providing the background of the villain makes Damien Darhk more interesting to the series than just a villain who appears out of nowhere.

-The Blu-ray is presented in 1080p AVC encoded high definition video with a 1.78:1 aspect ration.
+The Blu-ray is presented in 1080p AVC encoded high-definition video with a 1.78:1 aspect ratio.
 The quality is excellent and the colors are sharp and vibrant when needed and dark but clear during fight scenes or foreshadowing.
-The lighting difference between the happy home made by Felicty and Oliver in the beginning is a clear contrast to Star City when fighting villains.
-The audio is DTS Dolby Digital, in which the dialogue is not only clear and crisp but the sound effects enhance the scenes instead of overpowering.
+The lighting difference between the happy homemade by Felicity and Oliver, in the beginning, is a clear contrast to Star City when fighting villains.
+The audio is DTS Dolby Digital, in which the dialogue is not only clear and crisp but the sound effects enhance the scenes instead of overpowering them.
 The music score sets the tone, supporting the storyline rather than taking it over, like so many scores do to the shows.